mautic/mautic-documentation/pages/01.Home/01.Overview of Mautic/docs.en.md

 #### Campaigns

-With your contact information and the components in place, create customized marketing activities for  your contacts.
-Such marketing activities are called Campaigns.
+With your Contact information and the Components in place, you can now start to create customized marketing activities for your Contacts.
+Such marketing activities are created primarily in Campaigns.

 **Channels**